Sy-Rajeswaran/TriviaAPI/README.md

 * Sample: `curl http://127.0.0.1:5000/questions`<br>

         {
   "categories": {
-                "1": "Science",
+    "1": "Sports",
-                "2": "Art",
+    "2": "History",
     "3": "Geography",
-                "4": "History",
+    "4": "Science",
-                "5": "Entertainment",
+    "5": "Art"
-                "6": "Sports"
   },
   "questions": [
     {
-                    "answer": "Colorado, New Mexico, Arizona, Utah",
+       "answer": "6",
-                    "category": 3,
+      "category": "Sports",
-                    "difficulty": 3,
+      "difficulty": 2,
-                    "id": 164,
+      "id": 1,
-                    "question": "Which four states make up the 4 Corners region of the US?"
+      "question": "How many championship rings did Michael Jordan win?"
     },
     {
-                    "answer": "Muhammad Ali",
+      "answer": "Calcium",
-                    "category": 4,
+      "category": "Science",
       "difficulty": 1,
-                    "id": 9,
+      "id": 3,
-                    "question": "What boxer's original name is Cassius Clay?"
+      "question": "What element on the period table has an atomic symbol of Ca?"
     },
     {
-                    "answer": "Apollo 13",
+      "answer": "Ontario",
-                    "category": 5,
+      "category": "Geography",
-                    "difficulty": 4,
+      "difficulty": 1,
       "id": 2,
-                    "question": "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"
+      "question": "What province in Canada is Toronto located in?"
     },
     {
-                    "answer": "Tom Cruise",
+      "answer": "44",
-                    "category": 5,
+      "category": "History",
-                    "difficulty": 4,
+      "difficulty": 3,
       "id": 4,
-                    "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"
+      "question": "What number president was Barack Obama?"
     },
     {
-                    "answer": "Edward Scissorhands",
+      "answer": "Hispania",
-                    "category": 5,
+      "category": "History",
-                    "difficulty": 3,
+      "difficulty": 4,
-                    "id": 6,
+      "id": 5,
-                    "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
+      "question": " During the Roman Empire part, what was the name of Spain?"
     },
     {
-                    "answer": "Brazil",
-                    "category": 6,
-                    "difficulty": 3,
-                    "id": 10,
-                    "question": "Which is the only team to play in every soccer World Cup tournament?"
-                },
-                {
-                    "answer": "Uruguay",
+      "answer": "Muhammad Ali",
-                    "category": 6,
+      "category": "Sports",
       "difficulty": 4,
-                    "id": 11,
+      "id": 6,
-                    "question": "Which country won the first ever soccer World Cup in 1930?"
+      "question": " Despite suffering from Parkinson, what athlete lighted the Olympic flame to inaugurate the Olympic Games in Atlanta?"
     },
     {
-                    "answer": "George Washington Carver",
+      "answer": "Swimming",
-                    "category": 4,
+      "category": "Sports",
       "difficulty": 2,
-                    "id": 12,
+      "id": 7,
-                    "question": "Who invented Peanut Butter?"
+      "question": "Dolphin style is related to what sport?"
     },
     {
-                    "answer": "Lake Victoria",
+      "answer": "2",
+      "category": "Sports",
+      "difficulty": 1,
+      "id": 8,
+      "question": "How many players are in a chess game?"
+    },
+    {
+      "answer": "World Wrestling Entertainment",
-                    "category": 3,
+      "category": "Sports",
       "difficulty": 2,
-                    "id": 13,
+      "id": 10,
-                    "question": "What is the largest lake in Africa?"
+      "question": "What does WWE stand for?"
     },
     {
-                    "answer": "The Palace of Versailles",
+      "answer": "Eldrick Woods",
-                    "category": 3,
+      "category": "Sports",
       "difficulty": 3,
-                    "id": 14,
+      "id": 12,
-                    "question": "In which royal palace would you find the Hall of Mirrors?"
+      "question": "What is Tiger Woods real name?"
     }
   ],
   "success": true,
-            "total_questions": 19
+  "total_questions": 15
 }

 #### DELETE /questions/\<int:id\>